wix-incubator/react-native-interactable/README.md

 * `x` - The horizontal position (relative to the center).
 Optional if a single dimension is needed.
 * `y` - The vertical position (relative to the center).
 Optional if a single dimension is needed.
 * `damping` - Amount of damping on the spring connected to this point.
-Default is `0.5`.
+Default is `0.7`.
+* `strength` - Strength of the spring connected to this point.
+Default is `300`.
 * `id` - An optional string name for the point to identify it in the `onSnap` event.

 Examples for [chat heads](https://github.com/wix/react-native-interactable/blob/b72eff0649b48dd50548593e5ecfe4c42b026a02/example/src/ChatHeads.js#L10), [drawer](https://github.com/wix/react-native-interactable/blob/b72eff0649b48dd50548593e5ecfe4c42b026a02/example/src/IconDrawer.js#L62) and [swipeable card](https://github.com/wix/react-native-interactable/blob/b72eff0649b48dd50548593e5ecfe4c42b026a02/example/src/SwipeableCard.js#L25).